szym-mie/sunstar-nvim/README.txt

          to ensure all plugins are up to date. it is performed asynchronously, so your startup time doesn't suffer.

-      4. classic init file - you can now install every lsp server, every plugin you want without any hassle. just edit init.lua.
+      4. classic init file - you can now install any lsp server, configure any plugin you want - just edit init.lua.

     # Configuration

       1. you can easily install themes and other plugins, while in neovim hit [Space-f-e-a] to edit file 'plugins.txt'. all new plugins will be installed at next startup.

-      2. select theme by [Space-T]. it's that easy (like in original vim)
+      2. select theme interactively by [Space-T].

-      3. neostar config contains some specific options in a more convient format. edit it by [Space-f-e-c].
+      3. sunstar config contains some specific options in a more convient format. edit it by [Space-f-e-c].